tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 where HKDF-Expand-Label is defined in {{RFC8446, Section 7.1}}, "0" indicates a string of Hash.length bytes set to zero, and Hash is the hash function used to compute the transcript hash.

-The backend server MUST NOT perform this operation if it negotiated TLS 1.2 or below.
-Note that doing so would overwrite the downgrade signal for TLS 1.3 (see
-{{RFC8446, Section 4.1.3}}).

 ### Sending HelloRetryRequest {#backend-server-hrr}